RJF-72/RedemptionRoad/HOW_TO_USE.md

 Steps
 1. Open the page and press the keyboard to audition sounds.
 2. Use the top controls to tweak Waveform, Filter cutoff/resonance, and FX sends.
-3. Open the Lyrics panel; type verses/chorus and click Save to JSON to export.
+3. Open the Lyrics panel; paste your lyrics (copy/paste enabled) or type verses/chorus, then click Save to JSON to export.
 4. Record a quick idea with the Record button; export your audio if desired.
 5. Export Project to save a `.sota`/JSON file for importing into the DAW.